reqres-api/reqres_rspec/README.md

 # ReqresRspec

 Gem generates API documentation from your integration tests written with `rspec`.
 No additional DSL needed.
-Beside covering rspec tests, documentation may be extended with API controller action comments win `yardoc` style.
+Beside covering rspec tests, documentation may be extended with API controller action comments in `yardoc` style.
 Documentation is generated in JSON, YAML, HTML, PDF formats.

 ## Installation